ggosti/HopBrain/README.md

 ```
 python makeBinnedSd.py
 ```
 the lines in the script from 36 to 43 allow you to change parameters.
+Change N from 40 to 1000 to reproduce the papers results.
 ```python
 runs = 40 #1000#40
 passi = 100 #200